Manteca, California: Geography

 According to the United States Census Bureau, the city has a total area of 21.4 sqmi, 99.89% of it land and 0.11% of it water.

 Neighboring towns include Lathrop, Ripon, Escalon, and Tracy.
 Manteca is located approximately 18 miles northwest of Modesto and 15 miles south of Stockton.

 Climate

 According to the Köppen Climate Classification system, Manteca has a hot-summer mediterranean climate, abbreviated "Csa" on climate maps.
-It is very hot and dry in summer, and mild in winter, except during spells of seasonal tule fog, when it can be quite chilly for many days.
+It is hot and dry in summer, and mild or cool in winter, except during spells of seasonal tule fog, when it can be quite chilly for many days.
+In December 2025, there were about 2 weeks during which the temperature failed to exceed 46 Fahrenheit.
 Summers are exceptionally dry, whereas winters are rainy with stretches of fair weather.